Dewera/Lunar/README.md

 - WOW64 and x64 support
 - Imports and delay imports are resolved
 - Relocations are performed
-- Sections are mapped with correct memory protection
+- Sections are mapped with the correct memory protection
-- Headers are mapped with correct memory protection
+- Headers are mapped with the correct memory protection
-- TLS callbacks are called with ProcessAttach and ProcessDetach
 - Exception handling is setup for both SEH and C++ exceptions
 - Security cookie is initialised
+- Entry point and TLS callbacks are called with ProcessAttach and ProcessDetach

 ----